Chart Color Schemes

 Macksville - Scotts Head faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.8%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.9%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 41.2% of residents aged 15+ holding such qualifications - advanced diplomas (9.9%) and certificates (31.3%).
+Bachelor degrees are the most common, at 11.9%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.7%).
+Vocational credentials are prevalent among residents aged 15 and above, with 41.2% holding such qualifications.
+Advanced diplomas account for 9.9% while certificates make up 31.3%.

 Frequently Asked Questions - Education